• Home

 If you still have plenty of heavy clothes to pack in your suitcase, place them at the bottom before the light ones.
 This will make it very easy for you to unpack your suitcase.
 You will have enough space on the top to pack your light clothes.
 Besides space, it also saves the time of unpacking everything when looking for pajamas at the bottom of your traveling bag.

-I hope you enjoy my space saving tips for packing!
+I hope you enjoy my space saving, suitcase packing tips!
 Happy travels!

 Free Travel Email Course